danirus/sphinx-nefertiti/docs/source/quick-start.rst

 When ``style`` is not given the theme defaults to ``default``, which is cyan.

 Another available setting is ``style_header_neutral``, that when is set to ``True``, makes the header color to adapt to the light or dark color-scheme setting.
 To test it here, use the colorset dropdown at the top right side of the header.

+Read more about customizing the base color in :ref:`Customization > Colorsets <colorsets>`.

 4. Pygments styles
 ==================